-The health and safety of everyone in our faith and learning community remain our top priority and is incorporated into all of our decisions, protocols, and actions, in order to meet Alberta Health Services’ guidelines.
+The health and safety of everyone in our faith and learning community remain our top priority and is incorporated into all of our decisions, protocols, and actions, in order to meet Alberta Health Services’ (AHS) public health measures and guidelines.

-Working with our community, we have developed a comprehensive school re-entry plan that includes multiple safety protocols in all of our schools, as well as our Division office, to reduce the risk of COVID-19 and to help keep our students, staff, and communities safe.
+Working with our community, we have developed a comprehensive School Re-Entry Plan that includes multiple safety protocols in all of our schools, as well as all Division buildings, to reduce the risk of COVID-19 and to help keep our students, staff, and communities safe.

-The following health measures will be in place for our schools:
+The following health measures are in place at our schools:

 - Anyone coming to the school will be expected to do the daily prescribed COVID-19 Information Screening Questionnaire (PDF) (available in multiple languages); parents/legal guardians are expected to complete this daily checklist with their children before they come to school each day.
 If students show any signs of illness, they are not to come to school, unless the signs are established as part of a pre-existing health condition.